Skip Navigation

 Client certificate renewal

 A client certificate has an expiration date of 13 months after its creation date.
-One month before the expiration date, the following occurs:
+75 days before the expiration date, the following occurs:

 After a new certificate has been created, it’s recommended you begin using it before the current certificate expires and no longer works.